Towards a taxonomy of learning dynamics in 2 x 2 games: Experience-Weighted Attraction learning

+The first term discounts previous attractions.
+The memory-loss parameter $\alpha \in [0,1]$ determines how quickly previous attractions are discounted: when $\alpha=1$ the player immediately forgets all previous attractions, while $\alpha=0$ indicates no discounting.
+The second term in Eq. \eqref{eq:EWA1} is the gain or loss in attraction for action $s_i^\mu$.

+The term $\Pi^\mu(s_i^\mu, s^{-\mu}(t))$ is the payoff that player $\mu$ would have obtained from playing action $s_i^\mu$ against the action $s^{-\mu}(t)$ actually chosen by the other player at time $t$.
+We note that we have not specified whether $\mu$ has actually played $s_i^\mu$ or not.
+The parameter $\delta\in [0,1]$ controls how the attractions of $\mu$'s actions are updated, depending on whether player $\mu$ did or did not play a particular action.
+The term $I (s_i^\mu, s^{\mu}(t))$ is the indicator function, and returns one if player $\mu$ played their action $s_i^\mu$ at time $t$, and zero otherwise.
+Therefore, if $\delta=1$, player $\mu$'s attractions for all of their actions are updated with equal weight, no matter what action $\mu$ played.
+That is, players take into account foregone payoffs.
+If, on the other hand, $\delta=0$, attractions are only updated for actions that were actually played.
+Intermediate values $0<\delta<1$ interpolate between these extremes.

+Irrespective of whether players consider forgone payoffs, the second term in Eq. (\ref{eq:EWA1}) is small when experience $\mathcal N (t)$ is large.
+This formalizes the intuition mentioned above, that players with a lot of experience may give little weight to newly experienced payoffs.
+In the updating of experience, Eq. \eqref{eq:EWANt}, we follow \cite{ho2007self} and redefine the parameter $\rho$ as $\rho=(1-\alpha)(1-\kappa)$.
+This redefinition is useful because the parameter $\kappa \in [0,1]$ makes it possible to more clearly interpolate between the various learning rules that EWA generalizes (see Section \ref{sec:rellit}).
+Because $\kappa$ determines $\rho$ once $\alpha$ is fixed, we refer to $\kappa$ as the discount rate of experience.\footnote{This is without loss of generality if $\kappa$ is unrestricted, because, except for $\alpha=1$, it is possible to obtain any value $\rho \in [0,1]$ by a suitable choice of $\kappa$.
+In the following, we will focus on $\kappa\in[0,1]$, but our analysis could be easily extended to general values of $\kappa$.}

-In EWA, the mixed strategies are determined from the so-called \textit{attractions} or \textit{propensities} $Q_i^\mu(t)$ following a logit rule.
-For example, the probability for player $R$ to play pure strategy 1 is given by
+In EWA, the mixed strategies are determined from the attractions using a logit rule, see \cite{camerer1999experience}.
+For example, the probability for player Row to play pure strategy $s_1^R$ at time $t$ is given by

-where $\beta$ is the payoff sensitivity or \textit{intensity of choice}\footnote{The larger $\beta$, the more the players consider the attractions in determining their strategy.
-In the limit $\beta \rightarrow \infty $ the players choose with certainty the pure strategy with the larger attraction.
-In the limit $\beta \rightarrow 0$ they choose randomly, disregarding the attractions.} and a similar expression holds for $y(t+1)$.
-The propensities update as follows:

-where $\mathcal N (t+1) = (1-\alpha) (1-\kappa) \mathcal N (t) + 1$.
-Here $\mathcal N (t)$ represents \textit{experience} and increases with the number of rounds played; the more it grows, the smaller becomes the influence of the received payoffs on the attractions.
-The propensities change according to the received payoff when playing action $i$ against the strategies $s_{-\mu}$ by the other players, i.e. $\Pi^\mu(i,s_{-\mu}(t+1))$.
-The indicator function $I (i, s_\mu(t+1))$ is equal to 1 if $i$ is the actual pure strategy that was played by $\mu$ at time $t+1$, that is $i=s_\mu(t+1)$.
-All attractions (those corresponding to strategies that were and were not played) are updated with weight $\delta$, while an additional weight $1-\delta$ is given to the specific attraction corresponding to the strategy that was actually played.
-Finally, the memory loss parameter $\alpha$ determines how quickly previous attraction and experience are discounted and the parameter $\kappa$ interpolates between cumulative and average reinforcement learning (see below).